OutForMilks/L-tim-C-que/README.md

 The app also supports local storage for saving bookmarked recipes and tracking recently viewed recipes.
 This allows for offline access to these items to enhance user experience.

-It primarily relies on **TheMealDBAPI**, which serves as the source for live recipe data, and **SQLite**, which is used to store user-specific-data locally.
+It primarily relies on **TheMealDB API**, which serves as the source for live recipe data, and **SQLite**, which is used to store user-specific-data locally.

 ## Group Members
 * **Borja, Stephen**